hgs3/autodbg/README.md

 Clone the repository to your system, open a terminal, navigate to the repo, and enter the following command:

-    sudo ./install.sh
+    ./install.sh

 This will install the debugger.
-Sudo is needed because the script installs to /usr/local/bin.
-The reason we install there is because Apples performTaskWithPathArgumentsTimeout function requires you to specify the full path to the external script.
-Installing the script to /usr/local/bin makes it easier to reference.
+To uninstall, simply enter:

+    ./uninstall.sh

 ## Usage